- Apply 2 times a day

 How it works

-Vaniqa contains the active ingredient eflornithine, which penetrates to the base of the hair follicle.
-It reduces new growth by acting on an enzyme that plays a part in hair growth.
+The active ingredient in Vaniqa is eflornithine.
+This acts on the base of the hair follicle where it reduces new growth by acting on an enzyme involved in hair growth.

-Alternative treatments include hair removal techniques such as shaving, waxing, epilation, electrolysis, laser treatment or bleaching.
+Alternative hair removal techniques include shaving, waxing, epilation, electrolysis, laser treatment or bleaching.
 Weight loss can reduce facial hair in obese women.
 For some women who haven’t yet reached menopause, the contraceptive pill can be effective in managing excess hair.
 If you think this could be the right option for you, you should discuss it with your doctor.